 6.Relay Status and Control

 There are 32 SPDT relays on the board that can be controlled over Ethernet.
-Click on the “Relay” link on the menu bar to access Relay configuration page.
+Click on the “Relay” link on the menu bar to access the Relay configuration page.
 The ‘Relay Index‘ shows the corresponding relay on board.
 Relays on the board can be turned on/off by clicking the ‘Toggle Relay‘ button next to the corresponding relay index.
 The ‘Status‘ of the relays change automatically for easy identification.

-In the above image, we can see that Relay 0,2,4 and 6 are in ON position and rest of the relays are in off position.
+In the above image, we can see that Relay 0,2,4 and 6 are in ON position and the rest of the relays are in off position.
 The status of the relay can be viewed on the home page as well.

 7.GPIO Status and Control

 This board has 8 general-purpose input/output’s each multiplexed with analog input.
 Click on the “GPIO” link on the menu bar to access the Relay configuration page.
 The GPIOs can be turned on/off by clicking on the ‘Toggle GPIO‘ button next to the corresponding GPIO.

 Individual GPIO can be configured in three modes.